thesofproject/sof-docs/developer_guides/testbench/debug_in_testbench.rst

    break eq_iir_reset
    break eq_iir_free

-After that press "Cont" in the small remote control window next to main ddd window.
-The execution stops to params() function in playback start.
-To view stream parameters mouse left click on params in function arguments list and select with right mouse button "Display
+Next, press **Cont** in the small remote control window next to the main ddd window.
+The execution stops at the ``params()`` function in playback start.
-\*params".
-The same can be done for dev structure.
-The suppressed fields in brackets can be expanded and pointers such as field "pipeline" from dev can be looked with right mouse click "Display
-\*()" from a viewed pointer field.
-The boxes can be arranged with mouse.
+To view stream parameters, mouse left-click on **params** in the function arguments list and use the mouse to right-click "Display \*params".
+The same can be done for the dev structure.
+The suppressed fields in brackets can be expanded and pointers such as the field ``pipeline`` from dev can be viewed by right-mouse clicking "Display \*()" from a viewed pointer field.
+The boxes can be arranged with the mouse.

 .. figure:: fig_ddd_structs.png

    Viewing data in ddd.

-By further pressing "Cont" the code can be run into prepare().
-The next "Cont" press brings the execution to copy().
-A breakpoint can be added to known processing function
+By further pressing **Cont**, the code can be run into ``prepare()``.
+The next **Cont** press brings the execution to ``copy()``.
+A breakpoint can be added to a known processing function:

 .. code-block:: bash

    break eq_iir_s32_default

-Then in the function step with "Next" over code lines until the read frag operation for source buffer is completed.
-The input frame of two channels to be consumed and produced can be added to view with command:
+In the function, step with **Next** over code lines until the read frag operation for the source buffer is completed.
+The input frame of two channels to be consumed and produced can be added to view with the following
+command:

 .. code-block:: bash

    graph display x[0]@2
    graph display y[0]@2

-Or to display the entire sink buffer content to see the circular update over two periods of data.
-Also the format could be changed to hex if desired with right mouse click to data.
+You can also display the entire sink buffer content to see the circular update over two periods of data.
+The format can be changed to hex if desired with a right-mouse click of the data.

 .. code-block:: bash